 Name Description name The parameter name (3.1). access Whether the parameter can be writable (readWrite) or not (readOnly). status The parameter's {current, deprecated, obsoleted, deleted} status.
-This defaults to current, and so is not likely to be specified for a new parameter. activeNotify The parameter's {normal, forceEnabled, ForceDefault, canDeny} Active Notification status.
-This defaults to normal, and so is not often specified for a new parameter. forcedInform The parameter's Forced Inform status.
+This defaults to current, and so is not likely to be specified for a new parameter. activeNotify The parameter's {normal, forceEnabled, forceDefault, canDeny} Active Notification status.
+This defaults to normal, and so is not often specified for a new parameter.
+Note that in USP, forceEnabled and forceDefault are equivalent to normal. forcedInform For CWMP only, the parameter's Forced Inform status.
 This defaults to False, and so is not often specified for a new parameter. description The parameter's description (A.2.2). syntax The parameter's syntax (A.2.7.1).

-Table 16 - XML Parameter Definition
+Table 15 - XML Parameter Definition